ShaharKSegal/CertifyFairness/README.md

 # Fairness in the Eyes of the Data

 This repository is the official implementation of the experiments in Fairness in the Eyes of the Data (link when published).
-Scripts we used to run the experiments with are available at [experiments](https://github.com/ShaharKSegal/CertifyFairness/tree/master/experiments).
+Scripts we used to run the experiments are available at [experiments](https://github.com/ShaharKSegal/CertifyFairness/tree/master/experiments).

 ## Requirements

-Runs on python 3.7+ install requirements:
+Runs on python 3.7+, install dependencies using:

 ```setup
 pip install -r requirements.txt